Love, Julie: Critical reception

-The critic William Ruhlmann from AllMusic rated the album three and a half stars out of five and suggested that Andrews seek a commercial release, resulting in an album featuring classic pop standards and recent film songs, with arrangements ranging from acoustic piano to unexpected electronic sounds for Andrews.
-According to the critic, at 52, the singer maintains a strong voice and delivers the songs with sincerity and taste.
-He concluded the review by saying that despite the electronic touches, the album is intimate and warm, making it an ideal romantic gift for occasions like Valentine's Day or anniversaries.
+The critic William Ruhlmann from AllMusic described Love, Julie as "a very warm and intimate record", highlighting Andrews' sincerity and taste as a performer.
+He noted that, at 52, she is "still in good voice", even when navigating arrangements that may sound "odd to many of her fans".
+Ruhlmann concluded that the album would make "an excellent Valentine's Day or anniversary present".

 Commenting on Andrews's performance at the Chicago Theatre, critic Larry Kart mentioned the album in his column for the Chicago Tribune: "Mightily impressed by Andrews' recent album, "Love, Julie", on which she sings some of the best American popular songs (including "Come Rain or Come Shine") with a caressing intimacy and warmth, this listener votes for the present.
 And that choice was bolstered by the way she sang "Come Rain" Thursday night-giving an extra little nudge of emphasis to the final word in the line "I'm gonna love you," which suffused the performance with a lovely personal glow".